jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 ![](2-ntp-on-windows.png)

-# **gRPC Dial-Out Configured Subscriptions**
+# gRPC Dial-Out Configured Subscriptions

 Lets continue by checking the subscriptions configured on the Catalyst 9300.

-1. On the Windows Jump Host desktop, double-click on the **Cat9300** icon to open a PuTTY session to the switch.
+Step 1.
+Open a SSH connection to the Catalyst 9300 switch

-1. Check the subscription configured on the device using the following IOS XE CLI
+Step 2.
+Check the subscription configured on the device using the following IOS XE CLI

 **C9300# show run | sec telemetry**